Presidency of Joe Biden: Gun control

-Following the Robb Elementary School shooting on May 24, 2022, President Biden addressed the nation.
-The following week, he again called on Congress to pass an assault weapons and high-capacity magazine ban, as well as red flag laws and other legislation.
+After the Robb Elementary School shooting on May 24, 2022, President Biden addressed the nation.
+The next week, he again called on Congress to pass an assault weapons and high-capacity magazine ban, as well as red flag laws and other legislation.
 As a result of the shooting, the Bipartisan Safer Communities Act was eventually passed by Congress and signed into law.
 It marked the first federal gun safety law to have been enacted in 30 years.

-Following the Colorado Springs nightclub shooting, Biden called again for an assault weapons ban.
+After the Colorado Springs nightclub shooting, Biden called again for an assault weapons ban.

 Space policy

 The Biden administration reversed the Trump administration's method of using the National Space Council to coordinate commercial, civil, and military space policies, instead using the National Security Council to issue national security memoranda instead of the Space Council's space policy directives.
 The Biden administration renewed the National Space Council, chaired by Vice President Harris, "to assist the president in generating national space policies, strategies, and synchronizing America's space activities."
 Harris held meetings with the leaders of five countries to discuss international cooperation on space issues.

 The Biden administration continued the Artemis program to send people back to the Moon.
 The administration also emphasized the role of NASA in studying climate change.

-Biden appointed Bill Nelson, an astronaut and former U.S. Senator, to the post of NASA administrator.
+Biden appointed Bill Nelson, an astronaut and former U.S. senator, to the post of NASA administrator.
 Nelson was confirmed unanimously by the Senate in April 2021.

 In April 2021, as part of his first annual budget request, Biden proposed a $24.8 billion budget for NASA in 2022, a $1.5 billion increase on what Congress allocated to 2021.
 The proposal includes funding for the Artemis program for a new crewed Moon landing mission.
 The proposal also included a 12.5% increase for NASA's Earth Science Division, as well as a 22% increase for the National Oceanic and Atmospheric Administration, which operates a fleet of weather satellites; both measures aimed to use space tools to study and mitigate climate change.

-Education

-In August 2022, Biden announced that the Department of Education would cancel certain federally owned student debt.
-Borrowers earning under $125,000 per year, or under $250,000 for married couples who file jointly, would be eligible for up to $10,000 in loan forgiveness.
-Borrowers who received a Pell Grant while attending college could qualify for up to an additional $10,000 in loan forgiveness, for a total of $20,000.
-The administration estimated that about 43 million borrowers would be covered by the plan, including about 20 million individuals whose student debt would be completely forgiven.
-On August 9, 2022, Biden signed the CHIPS and Science Act, which supports STEM education with funding.
+On December 1, 2021, Biden announced his new framework for US space policy, the United States Space Priorities Framework, which explains Biden's approach for commercial, civil, and military space activity.
+There is a new emphasis on combating climate change and investing in STEM education.

+Supreme Court

+On July 29, 2024, Biden announced a plan to reform the Supreme Court of the United States.
+The plan called for three major changes.
+The first was an amendment to the Constitution, the No One Is Above the Law Amendment, which would eliminate immunity for presidents.
+This would effectively reverse the Supreme Court's decision in Trump v.
+United States.
+Second, Biden laid out a plan for creating term limits for Supreme Court justices.
+Under his plan, every two years presidents would appoint justices to 18 year terms.
+Lastly, he pushed for "a binding code of conduct" to replace the Supreme Court's existing self-enforced ethics code.

+Surveillance

+In 2024, Biden reauthorized Section 702.